 Adrian Țofei was born in Rădăuți, Romania, on July 20, 1987.
-He was encouraged by his mother, Dorina Țofei, to watch movies from an early age, and they made a lasting impression on him.
-Later in adolescence, Adrian had a huge revelation seeing 2001: A Space Odyssey and started spending hours each day researching film history.
+He was encouraged by his mother, Dorina Țofei, to watch movies from an early age and later, in adolescence, started spending hours each day researching film history as a hobby.
 He also took acting lessons, performed in high school plays and in 2007 went on to study Ion Cojar‘s acting method at the Lower Danube University of Galați, then continued in 2010 with a master’s degree in acting at the Spiru Haret University of Bucharest.
-During 2008-2012, he also directed, produced, wrote and performed in various plays, most notably The Monster one-man-show, which went to numerous theatre festivals.
+During 2008-2012, Adrian also directed, produced, wrote and performed in various plays, most notably the one-man-show The Monster, which went to numerous theatre festivals.

 Adrian Țofei has been married to actress and writer Duru Yücel Țofei since January 22, 2017.
-He is currently developing the apocalyptic sci-fi feature We Put the World to Sleep and the female antihero thriller drama Good Girl.
+He is currently developing the apocalyptic LGBT female antihero movie We Put the World to Sleep and the female antihero thriller drama Good Girl.